jain-abhishek/Redis-6-on-TLS-SSL/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;extension: to include SAN

 &nbsp;&nbsp;&nbsp;&nbsp;extendedKeyUsage: to specify the usage of certificate ie: for server authentication or client authentication or both.
+Its mandatory parameter to set in order to generate separate certificates for Server and Client.
 Here the value is set as serverAuth, so the certificate is created for server authentication only.

 7.	*Verify that the signed Server certificate has information of issuer, subject and san*